obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ##### e2e tests
 ###### Alpha
-*	E2E test with mocked CCI driver
+*	E2E tests including a test CCI Driver
+* E2E tests for showcasing resource allocations for cpu and memory through CCI

 ###### BETA
-*	End-to-End tests including both CCI Driver Allocations and cpu & memory manager allocations
-*	End-to-End tests including CCI Driver Allocations , cpu manager allocations amd devices
+*	End-to-End tests to cover all cci resource allocation use-cases
+* End-to_End tests with device plugins and DRA
+* Performance and resource utilization tests
 <!--
 This question should be filled when targeting a release.
 For Alpha, describe what tests will be added to ensure proper quality of the enhancement.